Building an Arduino Home Energy Monitoring System (SDG 7: Affordable and Clean Energy)

 • Energy estimation: cumulative energy is not measured directly; it is estimated by integrating power over elapsed time.

-• Sampling interval: longer or shorter intervals will affect the granularity of energy accumulation and telemetry output.
+• Sampling interval: longer or shorter intervals affect the granularity of energy accumulation and telemetry output.

 • Sensor limits: the INA219 is suitable for low-voltage DC monitoring, but it is not a universal metering solution for all electrical environments.